mobmo423/flight_pipelines/README.md

 ## Setup

-Follow below steps to setup pipeline.Feel free to make improvements/changes.
+Follow below steps to setup pipeline.
+Feel free to make improvements/changes.

 NOTE: This was developed using an Windows PC.
 If you're on Mac or Linux, you may need to amend certain components if issues are encountered.